StygianTheBest/StygianCore/README.md

 - Custom NPCs will not display the correct textures.
 - The game client will crash when attempting to access forbidden zones.

-> To complete the StygianCore experience, I suggest downloading my [World of Warcraft 3.3.5a Client Upgrade](https://rebrand.ly/stygiancore335clients) which includes [HD Player and Creature Models](https://github.com/StygianTheBest/StygianCore/blob/master/Client/Data/StygianCore%20Client%20Patch%20Info.txt), [Random Animated Login Screens](https://rebrand.ly/randomloginscreens), Custom Add-Ons and more.
+> To complete the StygianCore experience, I suggest downloading my [3.3.5a Client Upgrade](https://rebrand.ly/stygiancore335client) which includes HD Player and Creature Models, [Random Animated Login Screens](https://rebrand.ly/randomloginscreens), Custom Add-Ons and more.

 ## REPACK UPDATES